 Before you enrol, take these simple steps:

-1. Check your provider’s RTO number – It should appear on their website footer or course page.
-You can verify it using training.gov.au’s RTO search tool.
+- Check your provider's RTO number.
+It should appear in their website footer or on the course page.
+You can verify it on training.gov.au.

-2. Confirm the course code – For example, Hader Institute’s Diploma of Mental Health (CHC53315) and Certificate IV in Mental Health (CHC43315) are both nationally recognised and ASQA-approved.
+- Confirm the course code.
+For example, Hader's Diploma of Mental Health (CHC53315) and Certificate IV in Mental Health (CHC43315) are both nationally recognised.

-3. Review AQF alignment – The AQF website outlines each qualification level and the skills outcomes expected.
+- Review AQF alignment.
+The AQF website outlines each qualification level and the skills outcomes expected.

-4. Check student support and placement opportunities – A credible provider will help you arrange supervised field experience.
-Hader Institute’s SkilTrak program connects students with real industry placements.
+- Check learner support and placement opportunities.
+A good provider will help you arrange supervised field experience.
+Hader's work placement program connects learners with real industry placements.

 Why Accreditation Is Especially Important in Mental Health

-Mental health is a sensitive and regulated field.
+Mental health is a sensitive and important field.
 Employers and clients rely on practitioners who have received formal, evidence-based training.
-Accredited courses ensure that graduates understand ethical frameworks, duty of care, and national best-practice models.
+Accredited courses help ensure graduates understand ethical frameworks, duty of care, and national best-practice models.

 Benefits of Choosing an Accredited Online Provider

-• Further study pathways – You can progress to higher qualifications (e.g., social work, counselling, or psychology).
+- Further study pathways.
+You can progress to higher qualifications such as social work, counselling, or psychology.

-At Hader Institute of Education, all mental health and community services courses are fully accredited, ensuring your qualification supports genuine employment outcomes.
+At Hader Institute of Education, our mental health and community services courses are nationally recognised, so your qualification supports genuine employment outcomes.

 Key Takeaway